Tekateka/Election_Analysis/README.md

     txt_file.write(winning_county_summary)

 # TERMINAL
+- Please find the attched file results
 ![](Candidates_Counties.PNG)

-# Deliverable 3.
+## Deliverable 3.
 (Overview of election audit and purpose are presented at the top)

 ## 2. Election-Audit Results (Attached please find the text file and python script)